What to Eat at Tonghua (Linjiang Street) Night Market in Taipei

 Delicious stinky tofu from One Bite

-Back to the right side of the alley, just next to Chen Four Herbs Soup, One Bite Crispy Stinky Tofu (一口金酥臭豆腐) serves some of the best crispy type of stinky tofu (臭豆腐 or choudoufu) that I’ve ever had.
+Back to the right side of the alley, just next to Chen Four Herbs Soup, One Bite Crispy Stinky Tofu (一口金酥臭豆腐) serves some of the best crispy type of stinky tofu (臭豆腐 or choudoufu) that I’ve ever had – this was the stall that actually concerted me to a stinky tofu lover.

 This is the kind that consists of deep fried cubes in tofu and served with pickled cabbage (as opposed the spicy stewed kind, called mala chou doufu).